VariantSync/Vatras/src/Framework/Properties/Completeness.lagda.md

 While we defined variant maps to be indexed sets with an arbitrary finite and non-empty index set, we directly reflect these properties via Fin (suc n) here for convenience.
 -}
-Complete : VariabilityLanguage V → Set₁
+Complete : VariabilityLanguage → Set₁
 Complete ⟪ E , _ , ⟦_⟧ ⟫ =
   ∀ {A} {n} (m : VMap A n)
     ----------------------